-It was the best thing that could happen as it pushed me to meditate more than planned and visit places while trying new things on the daily!
+It was the best thing that could happen as it pushed me to meditate more than planned and visit places while trying new things on a daily!

-WAMM became my work base on mornings.
-I couldn’t stop ordering their banana bread and avocado toasts.
+WAMM became my work base in the mornings.
+I couldn’t stop ordering their banana bread and avocado toast.
 The music was also so good that I had Shazam on hand almost every visit.
 When work became less busy, I kept going for the food and started learning calligraphy.

 I was able to visit and experience special places like Tirta Empul, Campuhan Ridge Walk & the Tegallalang Rice Terrace.
-There was so much beauty all around me and especially within the locals.
+There was so much beauty all around me and especially among the locals.